-Poly- and Perfluoroalkyl Substances (PFAS) are man-made chemicals that are resistant to breaking down in the environment and may have adverse health effects.
-Although these compounds are not currently regulated, prior unregulated monitoring has not indicated any detectable levels in our drinking water.
-To learn more about the many sources of PFAS and how to reduce your risk of exposure, please visit www.epa.gov/pfas for more information.
+Recycle In addition to household recycling, be sure to recycle: Unwanted automotive products Cleaning products Pesticides Lawn chemicals Take waste to: Household Hazardous Waste Facility, 1033 Elm Street Please note: Latex paint is no longer accepted.
+Medication Disposal Never flush unused medicine down drains or toilets.
+Take medication to: Collections sites Collection events Permanent drop box: Knoxville Police Dept. Safety Building, 1650 Huron Street, Knoxville, TN 37917 Reducing PFAs Poly- and Perfluoroalkyl Substances (PFAS) are man- made chemicals that are resistant to breaking down in the environment and may have adverse health effects.
+Although these compounds are not currently regulated, unregulated monitoring in 2024 has not indicated any detectable levels in KUB's drinking water.
+To learn more about the many sources of PFAS and how to reduce the risk of exposure, please visit www.epa.gov/pfas for more information.